-An interesting, but so far somewhat neglected, question was how Boeing was caught wrong-footed in 2011 with the Airbus 320neo under way and Boeing without a planned response until 2020.
-One report (Broderick, 2019) has it that the A320neo family was originally intended as a defensive response to the potential threat from Bombardier's Canadian Regional Jets.9
+An interesting, but so far somewhat neglected, question was how Boeing was caught wrong-footed in 2011 with the Airbus 320neo under way (with no planned response until 2020).
+One report (Broderick, 2019) has it that the A320neo family was originally intended as a defensive response to the potential threat from Bombardier's Canadian Regional Jets.9 If so, this does much to explain Boeing's initial surprise.

-If that is indeed the case, then why did Boeing not feel a similar need to likewise defend itself?
+Even so, why did Boeing not feel a similar need to likewise defend itself?
 For Boeing, like Airbus, the narrow-body airliner family is its leading source of profit.
-How did Boeing look at the same market environment (with the same contestability concerns) and reach a very different conclusion-especially when the B737 design was closer to the end of a long run than was the A320.
-The bottom line might well be that the fundamental root cause of the current 737MAX difficulties was a strategic miscalculation a decade in the past.
+How did Boeing look at the same market environment (with the same contestability concerns) and reach a very different conclusion, especially when the B737 design was closer to the end of a long run than was the A320?
+Bottom line might well be that the fundamental root cause of the current 737MAX difficulties was a strategic miscalculation a decade in the past.

-As noted, this miscalculation led to a difficult problem for Boeing in two parts: (1) coaxing additional competitive life from a half-century-old design and (2) doing so in a manner responsive to the threat posed by the Airbus A320neo.
+As noted, this miscalculation led to a difficult problem for Boeing in two parts: (1) coaxing additional competitive life from a half-century-old design, and (2) doing so in a manner responsive to the threat posed by the Airbus A320neo.
 This first part was due primarily to an old design originally intended for low-bypass turbofans.
-The second part would have been less difficult had Boeing not made the strategic miscalculation noted previously and started its 737 replacement program sooner.
+The second part would have been less difficult if Boeing had not made the strategic miscalculation noted previously and had started its 737-replacement program sooner.

 In short, Boeing launched a program which (like all new programs) had both competitive and technical aspects.
-In this case, a timely response to the A320neo dictated the form (reengining) of its narrow-body program at a pace driven by the A320neo family.
-The MCAS consequences were partly a matter of bad luck, but the design team might well have made other miscalculations for which the consequences have been nonexistent or less serious.
+In this case, a timely response to the A320neo dictated the form (re-engining) of its narrow-body program at a pace driven by the A320neo family.
+The MCAS consequences were partly a matter of bad luck, but the